 Not Many Ways To Manage Your Content

-Once you schedule content from your drafts or the Tailwind browser app.
+So there’s no quick and easy way to access or save content you want to reuse.
+As once you schedule content from your drafts or the Tailwind browser app.
 The content disappears into your Smart schedule.
-It’s not possible to copy or duplicate it.
+Making it no longer possible to copy or duplicate it.

 If you change your mind about something you’ve scheduled, it’s tricky to recall it.
 Especially if you’ve scheduled it to multiple boards using an interval.
 Moving a pin back to your drafts or cancelling it, doesn’t affect all the related pins.
 So if you make a mistake you’ll have to go edit them individually.
 If you can even find them.

-Also, when you have 100s of pins scheduled it’s hard to see which pins are yours and which are others.
+Also, when you have 100s of pins scheduled ahead for the month.
+It’s hard to see which pins are yours and which are others.
 Perhaps I’m just a visual person, but I think it would benefit users if we could see the distribution of our content.
-Something simple like a different coloured border around each pin in the Your Schedule might work.
+Something simple like a different colored border around each pin in the Your Schedule might work.

 Other Minor Issues

-Tailwind Tribes don’t remember your filter settings.
-If you use the filters in Tailwind Tribes to show or hide content from particular members, as soon as you go to a different page those settings are lost.
-Some Tribes are huge and having to reapply these settings every time, can become time consuming.
+Tailwind Communities don’t remember your filter settings.
+If you use the filters in Tailwind Communities to show or hide content from particular members, as soon as you go to a different page those settings are lost.
+Some Communities are huge and having to reapply these settings every time, can become time consuming.

 Some pages are a little temperamental.
-Like, for me the Tailwind Tribes page can refuse to load.
-Until I click on Find a Tribe and then click back to Your Tribes.
+Like, for me the Tailwind Communities page can refuse to load.
+Until I click on Find a Community and then click back to Your Communities.
 It might just be me, but I’m sure I am not doing anything fancy with Google Chrome.

 The first pin when using the interval setting never updates itself to a new open slot when you change the day.
 It always insists on scheduling to the first open time slot, regardless of your interval settings.
 Sometimes you may not want to use the next open slot Tailwind suggests but start the pin on a different day.
 Because even though all the Smart Schedule time slots have higher engagement, some days and times are simply better than others.